epochpic/epochpic.github.io/content/documentation/input_deck/Input_deck_species.md

 -   `field_ionisation` - Switches on field ionisation.

--   `use_collisional_ionisation` - Switches on ionisation by collisional
+-   `collisional_ionisation` - Switches on ionisation by collisional
     electron impact.

 -   `physics_table_location` - If running the code from a non-standard